 L-Theanine for Sleep: Benefits, Dosage, Risks & More

-L-theanine is an amino acid that is naturally occurring and can be found in tea leaves, particularly in green tea.
+L-theanine is a naturally occurring amino acid found in tea leaves, particularly in green tea.
 It has been studied for various potential health benefits over the years, but especially for its ability to promote relaxation and reduce stress.
+More recently, researchers and consumers alike have gained interest in the potential benefits of using L-theanine as a promising natural adaptogen for those struggling with sleep issues.

 L-theanine is the most common form of theanine, an amino acid that's not naturally found in the body.
 However, evidence suggests that theanine can react with the body similarly to glutamate, a naturally occurring amino acid that helps send nerve signals in the brain.